 - How to save seeds from peppers

-Have you saved seeds?
+Have done any seed saving?
 What have you had the most luck with?